 One of the principal missions of the Macular Degeneration Association that distinguishes us from other Vision Organizations is our focus on patient education- Knowledge is Power! .
 The education focuses on empowering patients and their caregivers to live fuller and more comfortable lives with their vision diseases and challenges.
+Research is very important to us as well.

 To fulfill this mission: The Macular Degeneration Association